Robo3D/User-Manuals/docs/source/C2/getting-started/index.rst

 The test print
 ---------------

-To create your first test print Select FILES on the home screen.
+To create your first test print, select FILES on the home screen.
 Then select a file to print from the list.

 .. image:: images/4.1.png
    :alt: Select Files on Home Screen